o oi oite

 You might also , learn from motivational speakers like Tony Robbins, Dr. Wayne Dyer, or Deepak Chopra.
 So much is now , why we even need to learn in a physical setting anymore?

 How this Web of Learning is viewed from different regions of the world or educational sectors will become apparent from reading this book.
 I have given hundreds of talks during the past few years.
 I have seen the WE-ALL-LEARN trends repeated repeatedly in different cities, countries, and cultures.
 I felt it was time to limit such travel for a year or two and document what I have seen, read, and heard about in a few books.
 This book provides a big picture lens on what I have observed.
 Others will offer specifics on what instructors and learners can do about them.
-Jaw dropping moments when you have seemingly just stumbled upon the exact piece of news or data that you desired, as well as the more mundane occasions when the facts you find simply are that-facts you have found.
+After searching and then finding needed information in the Web of Learning, the next event is often the sharing.